BlkInData/blkindata.github.io/content/talk/storytelling2020/index.md

 math: true
 ---

-Workshop with Candra M. to learn how to tell a story with your data.
+Workshop with Candra McRae to learn how to tell a story with your data.